-- 1. At the expiration of the regulation fencing time, if the clock is linked to the scoring apparatus (obligatory standard for finals of official FIE competitions), it must automatically set off a loud audible signal, and automatically cut off the scoring apparatus, without canceling touches registered before the disconnection.
+- 1. At the expiration of the regulation fencing time, the clock must automatically set off a loud audible signal, and automatically cut off the scoring apparatus, without canceling touches registered before the disconnection.
 The bout stops with the audible signal. - 2.
-If the clock is not linked to the scoring apparatus, the timekeeper must shout "Halt" (or operate a sound signal) which stops the bout; in this case, even a "coup lancé" is not valid.

-- 3. Should there be a failure of the clock or an error by the timekeeper, the Referee must estimate how much fencing time is left. - 4.
+If the clock is not linked to the scoring apparatus, the timekeeper must shout "Halt" (or operate a sound signal) which stops the bout; in this case, even a "coup lancé" is not valid. - 3.
+Should there be a failure of the clock or an error by the timekeeper, the Referee must estimate how much fencing time is left. - 4.
 When the wireless apparatus is used, no touches registered after the end of fencing time will be awarded, even if a light is showing on the wireless apparatus.